iqranaz240/Predictive-Analysis-for-the-Detection-of-Covid-19-with-Chest-X-Ray-Images-Using-Convolutional-Neural/README.md

 # Predictive-Analysis-for-the-Detection-of-Covid-19-with-Chest-X-Ray-Images-Using-Convolutional-Neural
-We have applied LxN__Lungs-X-Ray-Neural-Network-Model for coved detection with the accuracy of 98% and publish a research paper "Predictive Analysis for the Detection of Covid-19 with Chest X-Ray Images Using Convolutional Neural Network" on that.
+We have applied LxN__Lungs-X-Ray-Neural-Network-Model (Which is present in the LxN repo of this organization) for covid detection with the accuracy of 98% and published a research paper "Predictive Analysis for the Detection of Covid-19 with Chest X-Ray Images Using Convolutional Neural Network" on that.
 Complete code and Paper can be found in this repo